 Part 1.
 How Does Google Chrome Know Where You Are?

-Google Chrome can determine your location using your GPS, Wi-Fi connection or IP address.
-Since Google Chrome runs on computers, smartphones and tablets, this process applies to all devices.
+Google Chrome can determine your location using your GPS, Wi-Fi connection, or IP address.
+Since Google Chrome runs on computers, smartphones, and tablets, this process applies to all devices.

 All mobile devices and tablets come with in-built hardware that can interface with the GPS (Global Positioning System) satellites.
 These satellites have a powerful radio transmitter that will transmit the current time to the receiver (your device).
 The GPS receiver on your device will usually receive signals from a number of satellites and then using the timestamps of these satellites calculates its location on the earth’s surface.

-This system can be pretty accurate, although the typical GPS location from a smartphone is often 10-20 feet of the actual location.
+This system can be pretty accurate, although the typical GPS location from a smartphone is often 10-20 feet from the actual location.
 Chrome will then use this information gathered by your device’s GPS system to access your location.